igormironchik/args-parser/README.md

     git push
     ```

     Help output is very user-friendly.
-I tried to do help very useful for user.

     If you need only simple arguments in style `--do-it <value>` then possibly
     you will find another library more useful for you, but who knows...